 Pentaerythritol, classified as a polyhydric alcohol and often referred to as tetramethylolmethane or 2,2-bis(hydroxymethyl)1,3-propanediol, is a crystalline neopentyl structure core to modern Construction and coating chemicals.
 This 115-77-5 substance functions as a central polyol in the synthesis of alkyd resins and the production of high-stability esters through its four primary hydroxyl groups.
 Within industrial processing, monopentaerythrite and pentaerythrite are utilized for their high hydroxyl density to facilitate cross-linking in fire-retardant systems and synthetic lubricants.
+In intumescent designs, Ammonium Polyphosphate (APP) is a related phosphate acid-source component; the complete formulation must be qualified.
 We offer competitive factory pricing for customized specifications to suit varying technical grades.
 Every order is supported by comprehensive MSDS, TDS, COA data for reliable bulk supply management.

 Pentaerythritol CAS 115-77-5